 If the property is of non-standard construction, or is the only one of its type in the area, or there have been no recent sales of similar properties in the area so it’s harder to establish the market value, it may be necessary to pay a chartered surveyor for a professional valuation.

 Getting a professional valuation may also be the best option if the property is very dilapidated but is on a large plot of land which could be suitable for development.

 HMRC are also more likely to accept a valuation provided by a professional.

 When you inherit a property, you can only sell it once probate has been granted although it can be put on the market before that time.

 Insuring an unoccupied property during probate

 When a house is left empty for more than thirty days at a time, be it for probate or any other reason, it can be difficult to get home insurance cover.
-This is because many mainstream insurers are unwilling or unable to assess the risk associated with empty homes.
-With HomeProtect you can get a competitive online quote for unoccupied property insurance, regardless of how long a property might be empty.

 Once probate has been granted, if the beneficiaries decide to sell the property it will almost certainly need to be cleared before it can be sold.
 This can be time consuming, so it’s important to ensure that building and contents insurance are in place throughout this period.

 We had the sad news that my mother-in-law had passed away and it was left up to the family to sort out her affairs.
 To our surprise there was no insurance on her house so we felt duty bound to secure the house by covering it with a probate insurance cover.
 The process was easy and took all the stress out of the situation as there was lots going on.
 I would highly recommend home protect for this type of cover.
 Trustpilot, 21 February 2017